Key Breed Facts

 Aussies are typical of the terrier breed and need to be kept mentally stimulated which means being given lots of things to do and to play lots of interactive games with them as often as possible is also important.
 Puppies only need to be given a little daily exercise because their bones and joints are still growing and developing.
 However, once they have all their vaccinations, it's important that an Aussie be introduced to as many new situations as possible for them to grow up to be well-rounded, confident characters.

 As with all breeds, the Aussie needs to be fed a good quality, well-balanced diet that suits the different stages of their lives.
 If you are getting a puppy from a breeder, they will give you a feeding schedule and it's important to stick to it, feeding the same kind of food to avoid puppy from getting a tummy upset.
 You can change their diet a little further down the line, but this needs to be done gradually making sure that a puppy does not get the runs and if they do, it's best to put them back on their original diet.
 You would then need to discuss things with the vet before attempting to change their diet again.

 Older Aussies are not known to be finicky about their food, but this does not mean they can be fed a lower quality diet.
 As previously mentioned, it's important to feed these little terriers good quality food and to keep an eye on their weight especially as dogs get older.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £30 - £40 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with an Australian Terrier and this includes their initial vaccinations, their boosters, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which could quickly add up to over a £800 a year.
+On top of this, you would need to factor in veterinary costs if you want to share your home with an Australian Terrier and this includes their initial vaccinations, their boosters, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which could quickly add up to over a £800 a year.